On the clustering properties of produced particles in high-energy $pp$ collisions: Conclusions and Discussions

-On a parallel track, one may like to lower the noise multiplicity $M'$ by increasing the value of the lower bound of $p_T$, as mini-jets and harder jets becomes more and more dominant as the value of $p_T$ increase.
-This will reduce the multiplicity of the noise or non-mini-jet particles.
-Alternatively, one can also consider only mini-jet clusters with a large number of particles.
-The increase in the number of particles in each cluster cuts down on the number of noise clusters and lower the noise in the identification of the mini-jets.
+We have introduce a general method only as a first step towards our eventual goal of locating minijets.
+In future practical analysis in the search for minijets in experimental data, it may be reasonable to include a supplementary requirement that a minijet must contain at least a single particle with a $p_T$ greater than a certain threshold value $p_0$ (say 1 GeV/c).
+Such a supplementary condition will serve the good purpose of fixing the minijet cluster number $K$ to facilitate the searching algorithm (in place of the present principle of the least number of outside points).
+It will reduce the number of clusters so that the effects of the finite size of the experimental windows is reduced.
+It will also bring us closer to the goal of examining minijets, multiple minijets, and their correlations.
+Future investigation along such directions, in conjunction with a properly modified k-means clustering algorithm, will be of great interest.

-\centerline{\bf Acknowledgments} The authors would like to thank Profs.
-Zhenyu Ye and Soren Sorensen for helpful discussions.
-The research was supported in part by the Division of Nuclear Physics, U.S. Department of Energy under Contract DE-AC05-00OR22725 with UT-Battelle and Contract DE-FG02-88ER40424 with UCLA.
+\centerline{\bf Acknowledgments} The authors would like to thank Professors Zhenyu Ye and Soren Sorensen for helpful discussions.
+The research was supported in part by the Division of Nuclear Physics, U.S. Department of Energy under Contract DE-AC05-00OR22725 with UT-Battelle and Contract No.DE-FG02-88ER40424 with UCLA.